 START is a systemised platform aggregating multiple sources of raw ESG data for our proprietary scoring systems for companies and also our Sovereign ESG model, Controversy analysis and SDG alignment.
-START rates companies from "E" to "A", that grid below details the correspondence between the START and START ratings:
+START rates companies from "E" to "A", that grid below details the correspondence between the START numeric and START ratings:

 Lower limit START rating Higher limit

 8 ≤ А ≤ 10

 6 ≤ В < 8

 4 ≤ С < 6

 2 ≤ D < 4

-0 ≤ Ē < 2
+0 ≤ E < 2

-- 2) The amount the equity universe is reduced by: The initial universe for universe reduction purposes is composed of the MSCI WORLD index..
-This universe is reduced by a minimum of 25% through the application of the filters described below. - i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Sub-Fund specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation and thermal coal mining.
-In addition, companies having an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
-Companies having an overall MSCI rating of "CCC" (rating from "C" to "AAA") are excluded of the Sub-Fund's investment universe.
-Companies with a Co2 intensity greater than 500 tCO2/mEUR revenue are excluded.
-The universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above.
+- 2) The amount the universe is reduced by: the investment universe of the Sub-Fund for universe reduction purposes is composed of listed equities or emerging markets issuers, with a market capitalisation above EUR 1 billion.
+This universe is reduced by a minimum of 25% through the application of the filters described below. - i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Sub-Fund-specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation, thermal coal mining, palm oil, airlines, companies involved in factory farming, and companies on the People for the Ethical Treatment of Animals ("PETA") list.
+The universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above, and by companies rated "E" or "D" in START.

 Prior to reducing the investment universe as described above, the equities and corporate bond universes are re-weighted in order to eliminate any bias that could lead to significant differences between the composition of the indices making up these universes and that of the Fund's portfolio.
-Each issuer is re-weighted according to the fund's historical weightings by sector, region (emerging markets/developed markets), and market capitalization (small/mid/large)) allowing for a +/-5% margin for each separate characteristic..
+Each issuer is re-weighted according to the fund's historical weightings by sector, region (emerging markets/developed markets), and market capitalization (small/mid/large)) allowing for a +/-5% margin for each separate characteristic.
 The weights used are calculated annually, however the constituents of the universe and the ESG data used to reduce the universe are refreshed quarterly.
 The re-weighting is done using the fund's historical weightings over the last 5 years, considering sector, geography, and capitalization rotations.